Roll20/help.roll20.net/_posts/2012-08-11-Video-and-Voice.md

 **Managing Audio Levels**

 When either using video or voice chat, you can adjust the volume of individual players including yourself.
 When video/voice is enabled in the game, hover your mouse on the bottom right corner of a player's portrait.
 This action will pop up a volume slider that you can fine tune how much louder or softer a player's mic needs to be heard properly.
 It's important to note that a slider exists on your own portrait and tuning your personal volume affects the volume of how other players in the game hear you.

+**Managing Multiple Devices**

+If you have multiple microphone sources